 Till we reach our 60s, most of us get into 'it's too late' trap.
 Believe us it's not yet late, you can still catch-up and make up for the time that you've lost.

 You are not very far from your retirement, so you need to get more focused and more specific about your retirement goals.
 Let your financial consultant have a look at your portfolio and find out if there are any shortcomings between your accumulated savings and the corpus you need at the retirement.
 Even if you already have a retirement plan you should get an acid test weighing the corpus needed against the corpus expected at the end of the investment tenure.
 In case of a gap, you might consider increasing the retirement chunk you take out periodically.

-If you've already retired or at the verge of retiring, and are still not in a mood to invest for a retirement plan, you should swallow the bitter fact that your savings will thin away in oblivion as the time goes.
+If you've already retired or at the verge of retiring, and are still not in a mood to invest for a retirement plan in India, you should swallow the bitter fact that your savings will thin away in oblivion as the time goes.
 In such a scenario, a wise decision is to invest in an immediate annuity plan.
 This variant of pension plan needs you to pay a one time premium, subsequent to which you start getting regular annuities for a specified term or the rest of your life.

 Many people believe that age is but just a mind set-up.
 If you feel you have still it in you, then you might consider postponing your retirement a few years ahead.
 You might request your employer to give you a more consultant kind of role where you can put to use your rich experience.

 In all probability, you have already retired and wondering whether or not your savings will stand by you, till you last.
 Let's face the bitter truth, it will not.
 If you don't plan for retirement even now, you'll end up witnessing the inflation eating away your savings that seemed enough a few years ago.

 The only resort is to make a one time investment of your savings in an immediate annuity pension plan, wherein a lump sum is paid as a one time premium, the annuity of which begins immediately thereafter and continues for the time as the investor chooses.